linuxgurugamer/Contract-Pack-Career-Evolution/README.md

-# Career Evoltion Contract Pack
+# Career Evolution Contract Pack
 Intelligent Contract Progression for KSP

 The smart contract pack that fixes many of the issues in stock career mission progression.